HSF/hsf.github.io/_gsocblogs/2022/blog_ATHENA_UjwalKundur.md

 However, the final results were pretty disappointing.
 SYCL code performed worse than "normal" sequential code at varying workloads.
 Why?
 No GPU support - During this time I realized that the Intel provided OneAPI containers that oneapi_jug_xl was based on did not provide **CUDA** as a backend as it was still in experimental stage.
 This was another blow to an already difficult project.
 This meant we had to re-evaluate the entire SYCL setup and it was agreed upon that this was out of scope of the current project.

-Since we had no access to AMD GPUs - which support OpenCL by default (the GPGPU scene is dominated by NVidia and CUDA), I had to settle for performance comparisions of both SYCL and Non-SYCL code on the same AMD EPYC 32-core CPU used in Compute Canada's HPC systems.
-Hence, the comparision results you see below are sub-par and show poor performance on SYCL's part.
+Since we had no access to AMD GPUs - which support OpenCL by default (the GPGPU scene is dominated by NVidia and CUDA), I had to settle for a performance comparison of SYCL and Non-SYCL code on the same AMD EPYC 32-core CPU used in Compute Canada's HPC systems.
+Hence, the comparison results you see below are sub-par and show poor performance on SYCL's part.
 However, I believe that given proper hardware, software stack and tuning, many algorithms in Juggler will greatly benefit from SYCL support.

 ![Wall-Time Cmpr](https://github.com/Ajax-Light/GSoC-cernhsf-final/raw/master/reports/WallTime-compare.png)